 Breaking Down Currency Swap Contracts

-A currency swap consists of two streams (legs) of fixed or floating interest payments denominated in two different currencies.
-The transfers of interest payments occur on predetermined dates.
-In addition, if the swap counterparties previously agreed to exchange principal amounts, the amounts must also be exchanged on the maturity date at the same exchange rate.
+A currency swap consists of two streams (legs) of fixed or floating interest payments denominated in two currencies.
+The transfer of interest payments occurs on predetermined dates.
+In addition, if the swap counterparties previously agreed to exchange principal amounts, those amounts must also be exchanged on the maturity date at the same exchange rate.

-Currency swaps are primarily used to hedge potential risks associated with fluctuations in currency exchange rates or to obtain lower interest rates on loans in foreign currency.
+Currency swaps are primarily used to hedge potential risks associated with fluctuations in currency exchange rates or to obtain lower interest rates on loans in a foreign currency.
 The swaps are commonly used by companies that operate in different countries.
+For example, if a company is conducting business abroad, it would often use currency swaps to retrieve more favorable loan rates in their local currency, as opposed to borrowing money from a foreign bank.

 How Do Currency Swap Contracts Work?